bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Usually, people look into this when you first read about Bitcoin, but then they kind of forget about it.
 It goes to the back of your mind, and you don't really ever remember what's actually going into these blocks.
 And it's kind of important, right?
-So, we have like the version, what's the version of the software that you're running, the hash of the previous block.
+So, we have like the `Version`, what's the version of the software that you're running, the hash of the previous block (`hashPrevBlock`).
 That's what actually creates the blockchain.
 We're chaining the blocks together, so we need the previous block hash.
-You have the `Merkle root`, which is what I was just describing, all the transactions that get hashed together in the form of a tree.
+You have the `hashMerkleRoot`, which is what I was just describing, all the transactions that get hashed together in the form of a tree.
-The current block, like timestamp, right, that gets updated every few seconds, So that actually is another bit of entropy that gets added into the equation there.
+The current block timestamp (`Time`) that gets updated every few seconds.
+So that actually is another bit of entropy that gets added into the equation there.
 You have `Bits`, which is just the target that's in hex usually.
 And finally, the `Nonce`, that's the counter.
 The nonce field is actually really, really small.
 So, there's 32 bits, you run through them with miners nowadays really quickly, right?
-So that's where you have to go to what we call the extranonce field, which sits in the Coinbase.
+So that's where you have to go to what we call the `extranonce` field, which sits in the Coinbase.
-And that gets calculated as part of the Merkle group.
+And that gets calculated as part of the Merkle Root.
-Okay, so what actually ends up changing there in the block header is the Merkle group.
+Okay, so what actually ends up changing there in the block header is the Merkle Root.
-Cool, so if you guys didn't know, we usually measure any one miner today, you measure in tera hashes.
+Cool, so if you guys didn't know, we usually measure any one miner today, you measure in Terahashes.
 So we're talking about a trillion there.
 Then if we're talking about a group of miners usually, so a mining farm, you measure in Petahashes.
 And then finally, when we're talking about network hashrate, we're talking about Exahashes.
 So right now, I think we're around 350 Exahashes on the network.
 Your standard miner today runs about 100 Terahashes per second, and your average mining farm will be something like 10 Petahashes.

-Cool.
+## The Mining Protocol

 So the mining protocol.
 So, this was kind of how actual hash rate or hashing works, but then how do we organize that over the network?
 It's a little bit more involved.